 PMB: We must make people understand the method that science uses to acquire knowledge.
 Superstitions and irrational beliefs are widespread in India and can be removed only by creating awareness among children about the lack of logic and reason in such beliefs.
 The process of creating such awareness should begin at home and continue in school.
 Unfortunately, this does not happen in India.

-PC: How can we try to inculcate scientific beliefs and rationality in children?
+PC: How can we try to inculcate scientific beliefs, logical thinking and rationality in children?

 PMB: Right from the very beginning they should be educated to avoid superstitions and irrational beliefs.
 They should be taught to analyse and deal with superstition on a scientific basis.

-In my family, my parents were not superstitious; therefore, none of us siblings is superstitious.
+In my family, my parents were not superstitious; therefore, none of us siblings are superstitious.
 Teaching scientific methods of thinking doesn’t take much time and should be a part of the school curriculum.